Cystitis Treatment in Korea

 - Hormonal support (e.g., topical estrogen) for postmenopausal women

-Why Choose Gangnam J Urology Clinic for Cystitis Care?
+Why Choose Gangnam Highst Urology Clinic for Cystitis Care?

 - Rapid Testing and Results: Same-day urinalysis and fast-track culture processing